What Does Direct Sales Mean? [The Complete Guide for 2023]

 However, most direct sales companies have a low-cost barrier to entry, little commitment, and little risk, which opens up the door for many individuals who would not otherwise have the opportunity to pursue their own business.

-And many direct sellers do find good success!
+And many direct sellers do find at least some success.

 So if you think direct selling may be something you want to try, here are some tips to help you find success as a direct seller.